tadatomix/thebet/Commission idea.md

 Jacob wears a purple oversized cotton hoodie, with a certain print.
 This print contains an eyeless wolf, which has billiard 8 ball in eye sockets.
 Eye sockets are bleeding.
 This print is all over this hoodie and looks like a vector painting, rather than a detailed art.
 He doesn't wear it's hood, leaving it on the back, but it's aglets are black colored plastic with many bite marks.
 Even if he bought this hoodie 5 years ago, it doesn't look washed out.
 It's even better to say that it looks like freshly new.
 ##### Lower Body
 He doesn't wear anything special, just a light-colored baggy jeans, with no print or any rip.
 They are being held by a white leather belt.
-They always look new as well, even
+They look new as well.
 ## Composition
 Both characters should be placed next to each other, on the center of a canvas.
 Wilford is sideways standing on a single leg, smoking a cigarette.
 Cap is halfway covering his eyes.
 As mentioned in his description, he shouldn't wear any clothes, but a cap and jocks.
 He also puts his elbow on Jacob's shoulder, leaning all of his weight on it.
 Wil's pose is open, he looks nonchalantly.